apache/openwhisk-external-resources/README.md

 *Tutorials and other material to help you learn OpenWhisk*

-- [Official OpenWhisk Tutorial](https://github.com/openwhisk/openwhisk-tutorial) - Interactive tutorials for learning how to use OpenWhisk.
+- [Official OpenWhisk Tutorial](https://github.com/openwhisk/openwhisk-tutorial) - Interactive tutorial for learning how to use OpenWhisk.
-- [openwhisk-workshop](https://www.npmjs.com/package/openwhisk-workshop) - This workshop will help you learn OpenWhisk and introduce you to the concepts behind the platform using NodeSchool toolchain.
+- [OpenWhisk-workshop](https://www.npmjs.com/package/openwhisk-workshop) - This workshop will help you learn OpenWhisk and introduce you to the concepts behind the platform using NodeSchool toolchain.

 ## Sample Applications